 They specialize in fish sandwiches on the grill and it is amazing!
 I loved my grilled salmon sandwich with crusty, chewy bread, and paired with a warm bowl of clam chowder.
 I can’t wait to get back to Seattle and have more of it.
 It was SO good.

 Then you’ll want to snag some dessert.
-Cobb’s Popcorn has tasty caramel corn, and mini donuts at Daily Dozen Doughnut Company is sure to please.
+Cobb’s Popcorn has tasty caramel corn, and mini donuts at Daily Dozen Doughnut Company are sure to please.

 After a full meal, I recommend walking it off around the Farmer’s Market.
 If fresh Washington cherries are available for sale, that is an absolute must to buy.
 Check out the incredible fruit, veggies, and gorgeous flowers on offer at the market here.

 Peruse the Crafts Market for an incredible souvenir.
 Take a photo with Rachel the Piggy Bank, and delight in the street performers all around as well.

 And lastly, you’ve got to at least spot the original Starbucks.
 If there is one thing that is kind of overrated at Pike Place Market, it is this place.
 It is not so much a cafe than a place to quickly snap a photo and grab a souvenir or cup of coffee and leave.
 It is tiny and super crowded.
 But coffee lovers definitely need to check it out.

 Once you’ve finished exploring the incredible Pike Place Market, you’ve got to wander down to the famed Gum Wall.

 Yes, it is full of gum.
 Yes, it is kind of gross when you think about it.
 But yes, you HAVE to leave your own stamp (aka piece of gum) on the wall too.
 It’s tradition, right?

 And if exploring this massive market complex is overwhelming on your own, there is a fantastic market tour you can take too with a chef!

 Pike Place Market Address: 85 Pike St, Seattle, WA